mjolnir-lang/mjolnir-language-reference/doc/docs/pages/architecture.md

 All Mjolnir programs must have an architecture file which defines the environment and system architecture.

-Environmetns may be embedded system/bare metal, linux/windows application. etc.
+Environments may be embedded system/bare metal, linux/windows application. etc.

 The architecture defined memory regions and cache config.